-2. Communication activity
+2. Communication challenge

-This challenge is to communicate a design from one end of the room to the other, so that the builder is given enough information to build it correctly even if they have not seen the original object.
+Civil engineers use tools like AI to help optimize their designs, improve project times and costs, and analyse big data.
+However, AI is only as good as it's data, so we need to make sure that whatever tool we use, we are communicating as accurately as we can.
+In this activity, the challenge is to communicate a design from one end of the room to the other, so that the builder is given enough information to build it correctly even if they have not seen the original object.